UPFIELD always thrills

 Bonaparte Holding Pty Ltd

-William A. Upfield, Grandson and Governing Director at Bonaparte Holdings Pty Ltd holds all Copyrights on Arthur Upfield’s work including Film, Stage, Print & Audio .
+William A. Upfield, Grandson and Governing Director at Bonaparte Holdings Pty Ltd holds the Worldwide Copyright on all Arthur Upfield’s works including Film, Stage, Print & Audio .
 The word BONY is trademarked.

 All Photographs are subject to Copyright.